Spirent/iTest-assets/Libraries/DUTs/Community/di_adtran/README.md

 gig_port |
 ipv6 | Optional IPv6 address
 prefix | IPv6 prefix - only required with an IPv6 address
-skip | This is used to skip the create and delete of the bonding group.
-Possible values are yes, no.
+skip | This is used to skip the create and delete of the bonding group. <br>Possible values are yes, no.
 ### create_efm_bonding_group_wizard

 Argument | Description